+DEPARTMENT 6 - SECTION 6 - SHEEP Market Sheep

+- 1. A member must be 7 years old to show a market lamb pen. - 2.
+Market Lambs must be a minimum weight of 90 pounds to sell at the fair auction. - 3.
+Members may weigh-in or tag three lambs and select two to take to the fair.
+A member will be allowed to show one lamb as an individual or two individuals. - 4.
+Lambs may be wethers or ewes.
+You may have two in the same class. - 5.
+Rate of Gain contest will be based on the individual weight gain for lambs. - 6.
+All market lambs exhibited must have tails no shorter than the caudal fold.
+If the tail is found shorter the lamb will be disqualified and unable to be sold at the livestock auction. - 7.
+All market lambs must be slick sheared.

-8070 Dairy Beef Feeder Calf - Novice Showmanship/8-11 years old in their first year in the 00.71 project.
+8500 Novice Sheep Showmanship - 7 - 11 years old in their first year in the project.
 Not eligible for Super Showmanship.

-8071 Dairy Beef Feeder Calf - Junior Showmanship/9 - 11 years old 8072 Dairy Beef Feeder Calf - Intermediate Showmanship/12-14 years old 8073 Dairy Beef Feeder Calf - Senior showmanship/15-19 years old 8074 Dairy Beef Feeder CalfNo Premiums 8075 Feeder Calf Club Herd No Premiums 8076 Beef Feeder CalfNo Premiums DEPARTI MENT 6 - SECTION 6 - SHEEP No Mar rket Premiums to be paid - 2018 See Livest tock Committee Guidelines under Dept. A, Division D-Beef CLASS • 8500 Novice Sheep Showmanship $-8 - 11$ years old in their first year in the project.
-Not eligible for Super Showmanship.
-8501 Junior Sheep Showmanship- 9 to 11 years old No Premiums 8502 Intermediate Sheep Showmanship-12-14 years old No Premiums 8503 Senior Showmanship-15-19 years old No Premiums Livestock Committee has the right to combine above three classes.
-8505.
-Market Wethers No Premiums 8506.
-Market Ewes No Premiums 8511 Market Lambs Club FlockNo Premiums Each 4-H club or FFA chapter will be eligible to show a club flock consisting of four animals of any size or breed.
-The flock is to be selected by club members and is to consist of animals owned by at least three members.
-8521 Market Lambs-Rate of Gain No Premiums Exhibit poster above pen showing records.
-"A"=.75 lbs. or above, "B"=.574 lbs., "C" .49 lbs. or below per day.
+8501 Junior Sheer Showmanship - 8 - 11 years old No Premiums

+Livestock Committee has the right to combine abov e tillee classes.

+8505 Market Wethers No Premiums

+8506 Market Ewes No Premiums

+8511 Market Lambs Club Flock No Premiums

+Each Youth club will be eligible to show a club floo ck consisting of four animals of any size or

+breed.
+The flock is to be selected by club member rs and is to consist of animals owned by at

+least three members. ·

+8521 Market Lambs-Rate of Gain No Premiums

+Liverteak Committee has the right to combine above three alasses

+Exhibit poster above pen showing records.
+"A"=.75 lbs. or above, "B"=.5-.74 lbs., "C" .49 lbs. or below per day.
 Weight used to be average of total weight of pen.